AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Introduction

-In this work, we present ClawWorm, a cross-instance prompt propagation attack that achieves self-replicating, worm-like infection across autonomous AI agents in a production-scale ecosystem.
-Unlike prior self-replicating attacks such as Morris~II~\cite{cohen2025morrisii}, which operate in toy sandboxes with simplified GenAI email assistants under strong application-specific assumptions, ClawWorm targets OpenClaw and exploits its actual runtime architecture rather than an abstract threat model.
+This work presents AgentWorm, a cross-instance prompt propagation attack that achieves self-replicating, worm-like infection across autonomous AI agents in a production-scale ecosystem.
+Unlike prior self-replicating attacks such as Morris~II~\cite{cohen2025morrisii}, which operate in toy sandboxes with simplified GenAI email assistants under strong application-specific assumptions, AgentWorm targets a production-scale agent ecosystem (OpenClaw) and exploits its actual runtime architecture rather than an abstract threat model.
 Our approach advances the attack surface beyond prior work in three fundamental respects.
-(1)~\emph{Direct agent control acquisition}: whereas existing attacks such as Morris~II~\cite{cohen2025morrisii} manipulate application-layer outputs through RAG poisoning without gaining persistent control over the agent itself, ClawWorm hijacks the victim's core configuration files to achieve system-prompt-level authority over its entire behavioural stack, enabling arbitrary payload execution through the agent's full tool privileges including shell access, file operations, and network communication.
+(1)~\emph{Direct agent control acquisition}: whereas existing attacks such as Morris~II~\cite{cohen2025morrisii} manipulate application-layer outputs through Retrieval-Augmented Generation (RAG) poisoning without gaining persistent control over the agent itself, AgentWorm hijacks the victim's core configuration files to achieve system-prompt-level authority over its entire behavioral stack, enabling arbitrary payload execution through the agent's full tool privileges including shell access, file operations, and network communication.
 (2)~\emph{Autonomous persistent propagation}: prior self-replicating attacks are confined to single-hop, stateless transmission (e.g., forwarding a poisoned email) that ceases once the retrieval context rotates.
-ClawWorm establishes a \emph{dual-anchor} persistence mechanism that survives indefinitely across session restarts and autonomously propagates the complete payload during routine interactions, sustaining multi-hop infection chains without further attacker intervention.
+AgentWorm establishes a \emph{dual-anchor} persistence mechanism that survives indefinitely across session restarts and autonomously propagates the complete payload during routine interactions, sustaining multi-hop infection chains without further attacker intervention.
 (3)~\emph{Production-scale real-world validation}: existing studies operate within synthetic sandboxes or narrowly scoped simulations that do not capture the complexity of real-world agent ecosystems.
-ClawWorm is demonstrated against unmodified OpenClaw with its actual runtime code, evaluated across multiple attack vectors and payload types on a testbed that faithfully reproduces the architectural properties of the current ecosystem.
+AgentWorm is demonstrated against unmodified OpenClaw with its actual runtime code, evaluated across multiple attack vectors and payload types on a testbed that faithfully reproduces the architectural properties of the current ecosystem.
+An illustration of AgentWorm is shown in Figure~\ref{fig:placeholder}.